RKDeveloppement/RKDeveloppement/README.md

 ## About Me

-- 🐍 Python is my passion and forte.
+- 🐍 Web is my and forte.
 - 🔭 Currently working on [pyAternos](https://github.com/RKDeveloppement/pyAternos).
 - 🌱 I'm always learning and open to new opportunities and collaborations.